staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 }
 ```

-With this declaration we define that a class wich uses the `SoftDeletingTrait` has to implement a `DatabaseModelInterface` interface.
+With this declaration we define that a class which uses the `SoftDeletingTrait` has to implement a `DatabaseModelInterface` interface.

 See the full [example running in the PHPStan sandbox](https://phpstan.org/r/124389c9-d215-422a-b09c-2299cc8b33f0)